 - In a large saucepan, combine apricots and tapioca; let stand for 15 minutes.
 Add the brown sugar, butter and lemon juice.
 Cook and stir until mixture comes to a full boil.
 Reduce heat to low; keep warm.

 - For dumplings, in a large bowl, combine the flour, sugar and baking powder; cut in butter until crumbly.
-Add milk; mix just until combine.
+Add milk; mix just until combined.
 Pour warm fruit mixture into an ungreased 2-qt. baking dish (mixture will be very thick).
 Drop the batter into six mounds onto fruit mixture.

 - In a small saucepan, bring brown sugar and water to a boil; cook until sugar is dissolved.
 Spoon over dumplings; bake, uncovered, 5 minutes longer.
 Serve with cream if desired.
-Yield: 6 servings.